You may be surprised to know...

-What makes Equality Now different
+Why is Equality Now different

-Other ways to support
+Other ways to show support

-You can sign up to join Equality Now’s network of activists on their website.
+Join Equality Now’s network of activists on their website.
 This network sends letters, petitions and messages to leaders everyday asking them to promote equality for women and girls and uphold a commitment to ending injustice.